-Set up automated notifications so that you receive a text message when your Alliant debit card is used.
-This service is free and can be set up in Alliant Online Banking.
+Set up automated notifications so that you receive an alert when your Alliant debit card is used.

 Treat your credit and debit cards like cash.
 You would never leave $500 sitting on the seat of your car or on your table in a restaurant, so don't leave your credit card sitting out in the open either.

 Be careful when entering your PIN.
 Pay attention to your surroundings in the checkout line or at an ATM and shield the keypad from view as much as you can while entering your PIN (Personal Identification Number).

 Change, then protect, your PIN.
 Change the PIN on your card, then once you've done so, keep your PIN secure.